Refine your search

 Accessible Workstation

-• Kuopio Campus: Canthia CA206, 2nd floor.
-Available during Oppari service hours, check opening hours.
-NOTE!
-To be launched in spring 2025.
+• Kuopio campus: Canthia CA206, 2nd floor.
+Available during Oppari service hours – check current opening hours.

 Facility reservations and lost and found